 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.69% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Wyoming is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Wyoming is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wyoming’s overall crime rate is lower than average for the country.

 Wyoming is a very ethnically-diverse city.
 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyoming residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wyoming include English, Irish, Russian, and Polish.
+Important ancestries of people in Wyoming include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Wyoming is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include African languages and Spanish.